Renew Your Work Permit at Least Six Months Before it Expires!

 ASAP has heard from some members that their work permit renewal applications are taking a long time for U.S. Citizenship and Immigration Services (USCIS) to approve.
-Unlike initial work permit applications, there is unfortunately no time limit for the government to process renewal applications.
 Some members have told us that they have had to wait up to 10 months to receive their work permit renewal, which can put them at risk of losing their jobs.

 What should ASAP members do?

 Submit your renewal application at least six months before your current work permit expires!
 You are allowed to submit your renewal application any time before the expiration date of your current work permit, for a work permit based on asylum.

 When you submit a renewal application, USCIS should send you a receipt notice (Form I-797C) to let you know they have received the application.
 This receipt notice automatically extends your work permit by 180 days (about 6 months) past its expiration date.
 You can show your receipt notice to your employer to let them know your renewal application is pending, and you can continue to work legally for an additional 180 days after the date your work permit expires.
 For more information, read this government webpage.

 So, if you submit your renewal application at least 6 months before your work permit expires and you receive a receipt notice that automatically extends your work permit for 6 months after your work permit expires, you will have at least 12 total months for the government to process your work permit renewal application.
 This will help you avoid a gap in your work permit being valid.

 The renewal process is similar to how you applied for your first work permit, with a few small differences.
 Follow these instructions on how to apply for a work permit as an ASAP member.
 But for a renewal application, please make sure to also: